 You can learn more about our recent work here:

 In its current form Sarkas uses Ewald generalized to intermediate range interactions.
 Many extensions to the code are expected.
-Stay tuned!
+Stay tuned or Join us!